4 Reasons for Law Enforcement to Consider Body Cameras

 The biggest reason to implement body cameras is to keep everyone safe — not just the officers but also the public.

 Just the mere presence of a body camera could deter someone from attacking an officer trying to do his or her job.
-If even one life is saved because of a body-worn camera, then it will have been worth the investment.
+If even one life is saved because of them, then it will have been worth the investment.
 Likewise, the presence of body cameras aims to put officers on their best behavior.

-Police departments want to be transparent with the public and equipping their staff with body cameras means they are doing their part in showing the public that proper procedures are being followed.
+Police departments want to be transparent with the public and equipping their staff with these cameras means they are doing their part in showing the public that proper procedures are being followed.

 Exonerate Your Officers